L3MON4D3/LuaSnip/DOC.md

       - `captures`: if the trigger is pattern, this list contains the capture-groups.
 Again, could be computed from `line_to_cursor`, but we already did so.

-	The snippet will be expanded only if this function returns true (default is a function that just returns `true`).
-    The function is called before the text on the line is modified in any way.
   - `show_condition`: `f(line_to_cursor) -> bool`.
     - `line_to_cursor`: `string`, the line up to the cursor.

-	This function is (should be) evaluated by completion-engines, indicating whether the snippet should be included in current completion candidates.
+	This function is (should be) evaluated by completion engines, indicating whether the snippet should be included in current completion candidates.
     Defaults to a function returning `true`.
-    This is different from `condition` because `condition` is evaluated by LuaSnip on snippet expansion (and thus has access to the matched trigger and captures), while `show_condition` is (should be) evaluated by the completion-engine when scanning for available snippet candidates.
+    This is different from `condition` because `condition` is evaluated by LuaSnip on snippet expansion (and thus has access to the matched trigger and captures), while `show_condition` is (should be) evaluated by the completion engines when scanning for available snippet candidates.

+- `nodes`: A single node or a list of nodes.
+The nodes that make up the snippet.

+- `opts`: A table with the following valid keys:
   - `callbacks`: Contains functions that are called upon entering/leaving a node of this snippet.
 	For example: to print text upon entering the _second_ node of a snippet,